mlangumier/learning-angular/README.md

 We can use the `environments` folder to store our urls and call the variables in our HTTP calls.

 ## Directives

+Add additional behaviour to elements in our apps (ex: components, html attributes, structural, etc.)

+- `ng g directive directives/my-directive`

+Example 1: `NgIf` is a native directive that allows conditional rendering Example 2: to use our custom directive, we're using this `selector` (`appHighlightCompletedTodos`) directly inside the HTML of the component to modify for it to take effect.